cluster-apps-on-docker/spark-standalone-cluster-on-docker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Issue
-about: Create a report to help us improve
+about: Create a bug issue to help us improve the project
 title: "[BUG]"
 labels: ''
 assignees: andre-marcos-perez